 Families select cremation for many reasons.
 Simplicity, environmental concerns, and flexibility in ceremony planning add to its increasing selection.
 Some choose cremation for economic reasons.

 Beinhauer has generations of experience in cremation services.
 The Beinhauer Family built Pittsburgh’s first crematory in 1921.
-Still in operation today, it is the second oldest continuously operating crematory in the United States.
+As a result, we are the second oldest continuously operating cremation services provider in the United States.

 “We guarantee the integrity of the cremation process because our crematory is supervised by our licensed funeral directors.
 Your Loved One Never Leaves Our Care”

 As with the option of burial, cremation can occur after a traditional funeral celebrating the life of the deceased where the casket is present at one’s place of worship or a funeral chapel.